-In 1899 Suzanne and three Sisters arrived unannounced in Wellington.
+Wellington 1900-1913 In 1899 Suzanne and three Sisters arrived unannounced in Wellington.
 They quickly set to work as social welfare pioneers.
-They established a centre of welcome for disadvantaged people in need of food and clothes, New Zealand's first home for permanently disabled people, and a crèche for the young children of working parents.
+They established a centre of welcome for disadvantaged people in need of food and clothes, New Zealand's first home for permanently disabled people, and the first crèche for the young children of working parents.
 They also set up a soup kitchen which has endured to this day.
-All their services were free-of-charge and available to all, regardless of race, sex, age or creed.
+All their services were free of charge and available to all regardless of race, sex, age or creed.
 'All creeds or none' became an appreciative catch-cry of Suzanne Aubert's many supporters.